AGE: – Rare Cast Iron Kuan Yin statue – possibly Ming Period

 CONSTRUCTION: – Iron

-DESCRIPTION: - Very Good minor damage to second crease line on the back of the head (see picture)
+DESCRIPTION: - Very Good, minor damage to lacquer on the second crease line on the back of the head (see picture), lacquer on base and body worn in places revealing a red coating underneath, some gilding still remains.

 HEIGHT: – 50cm